 Dark colored woods show scratches and wear-and-tear faster than light woods.
 Ash, a light hardwood, is a natural choice for many kitchens.
 Use it in country, traditional and transitional designs.

 Purchase ash wood floors from:

 - Carlisle: Specializing in wide plank floors, they carry American Ash wood flooring.

-- Armstrong: They carry ash floors in a wide variety of thickness and stains.
+- Gaylord Hardwood Flooring: They carry ash floors in a wide variety of thickness and stains.